 This refrigerated dessert is made with South African products: thin Marie biscuits, peppermint chocolate candy bars, caramel flavored-condensed milk and Orley Whip, a dairy-free cream topping.
-According to South African Chef Hugo Uys, the milk gets heated and then mixed with Orley Whip.
-Then, he creates a base layer of biscuits in a rectangular or square dish.
-Chef Hugo spoons over the cream and caramel sauce and then sprinkles on some crushed peppermint crisps.
+South African chef Hugo Uys makes the frozen treat by heating the milk and mixing it with the Orley Whip.
+Then, he creates a base layer of biscuits in a rectangular or square dish, spoons over the cream and caramel sauce, and sprinkles on some crushed peppermint crisps.
 The dessert is both decadent and refreshing!
 Check out these other tasty chocolate desserts from around the world.

 Brazil: Acai Na Tigela

-Acai is a deep purple superfruit—and it’s the centerpiece of this frozen Brazilian breakfast dish.
+Acai is a deep purple superfruit—and the centerpiece of this frozen Brazilian breakfast dish.
 The acai berry gets pureed and frozen before it’s blended with guarana syrup and topped with add-ons, including sliced banana and granola.
-You make something similar at home—top a smoothie bowl with frozen acai.
+You can make something similar at home by topping a smoothie bowl with frozen acai.

 England: Raspberry Ripple

-This frozen treat originated in Britain around the 1920s; over time, raspberry would become its main flavor profile and would be adorned with a syrup of fresh raspberries.
-This raspberry has since been applied to cakes, meringues and other tasty treats, but the classic ice cream cone tops the list of traditional British desserts.
+This frozen treat originated in Britain around the 1920s.
+Other flavors can be used, but over time raspberry became the go-to, complete with a syrup made of fresh raspberries.
+You’ll spot the raspberry flavor in cakes, meringues and other tasty treats, but the classic ice cream cone tops the list of traditional British desserts.
 Serve it with one of these sponges—err, cakes—from around the world.

 This shaved ice dessert was originally served during Japan’s early Heian period as an aristocratic summer treat.
-It became more publicly accessible during the 19th century, with the first kakigori store opening in Yokohama in 1869, and it’s still shaved today using a hand-cranked machine.
+It became more publicly accessible during the 19th century, with the first kakigori store opening in Yokohama in 1869.
 The most popular flavors include strawberry, cherry, lemon, green tea and sweet plum.
 For a creamy texture, condensed or evaporated milk is often added.

 France: Glace Plombieres

 This vanilla ice cream is made with eggs, almond extract and candied fruits soaked in kirsch.
-As the story goes, the frozen treat was invented to cover up a cook’s failure at a dinner party in for Napoleon III in Plombieres-les-Bains.
+As the story goes, the frozen treat was invented to cover up a cook’s mistake at a dinner party for Napoleon III in Plombieres-les-Bains.
 The cook messed up a custard for the French emperor and scrambled to save it by whisking in kirsch!

 Canada: Maple Taffy

-It’s a winter treat, but this lollipop is a fun way to sample this Canadian commodity.
+This frozen lollipop is a Canadian wintertime treat.
 To make maple taffy, maple syrup is heated and drizzled over a patch of clean and fresh snow.
 Then, a wooden popsicle stick is placed at the base to pick up the treat and eat it.
-Like the sound of this?
+Like the sound of it?
 You’ll want to try snow ice cream, too.

 New Zealand: Hokey Pokey Ice Cream

 This vanilla-based ice cream specialty gets its name from added bits of a honeycomb toffee known as hokey pokey, a beloved New Zealand candy.
-It’s made by heating sugar and golden syrup plus adding in baking soda, like fairy food or sponge candy.
-Each year, New Zealanders devour 1.3 million gallons of hokey pokey ice cream!
+The candy is made by heating sugar and golden syrup and adding baking soda.
+Each year, New Zealanders devour about a million gallons of hokey pokey ice cream!

 Meaning “spaghetti ice” in German, this dish literally looks like the Italian pasta.
 In Mannheim, ice cream maker Dario Fontanella came up with it by pressing vanilla ice cream through a spaetzle press to create the look of spaghetti.
-This frozen treat is topped with strawberry sauce, to replicate tomato sauce, with bits of white chocolate filling in for the Parmesan cheese.
+The frozen treat is topped with strawberry sauce, to replicate tomato sauce, with bits of white chocolate filling in for the Parmesan cheese.
 If that doesn’t tempt you, how about one of these doughnut recipes from around the world instead?

 The United States is known as the birthplace of the banana split.
 It’s also the home of the frozen banana, a treat that was born in Newport Beach, California.
 Each frozen banana is skewered, dipped in chocolate and rolled in nuts, sprinkles or other various toppings.
-You can make bite-size frozen bananas at home!
+Bring the recipe home with bite-size frozen bananas.

 Puerto Rico: Limber

-A staple of her Puerto Rican childhood, Jessica van Dop DeJesus of Dining Traveler would ride her bike to her neighborhood store to get parcha (passion fruit) limber.
-“They consist of fruit juice and sugar, frozen in a plastic cup,” she says.
+Growing up in Puerto Rico, Jessica van Dop DeJesus of Dining Traveler would ride her bike to her neighborhood store to get parcha (passion fruit) limber, a mix of fruit juice and sugar frozen in a cup.
 The most popular flavors are tropical: coconut milk with cinnamon, passion fruit, tamarind or soursop.

 Thailand: I Tim Pad

-This rolled ice cream starts off as a base of milk, cream, sugar and flavorful ingredients that gets mixed together on a steel surface with a temperature as cold as -15°F. The vendors use metal paddles to quickly chop the ingredients together and spread the mixture into a thin layer.
-Once this layer firms up, the ice cream is scraped into thick rolls and ready to serve.
+Rolled ice cream starts off as a base of milk, cream, sugar and flavorful add-ins that gets mixed together on a steel surface that’s as cold as -15° F. Vendors selling this sweet frozen dessert use metal paddles to quickly chop the ingredients together and spread the mixture into a thin layer.
+Once the layer firms up, the ice cream is scraped into thick rolls and ready to serve.

-Similar to a sorbet, this semi-frozen dessert is tied to the story of a Sicilian tradition dating back to the Middle Ages.
-In wintertime, a group of men would gather snow from Etna, Peloritani and other mountains and store it away for summer.
-During warmer months, this snow would be collected, then grated and mixed with fruit syrup or lemon juice.
-We crave this lemon granita all year round.
+Similar to a sorbet, granita is tied to the story of a Sicilian tradition dating back to the Middle Ages.
+In wintertime, men would gather snow from the mountains and store it away for summer.
+During warmer months, the snow would be collected, then grated and mixed with fruit syrup or lemon juice.
+You can make your own zesty version of lemon granita.